 Applications may focus on any stage of the research process, from development of the research team to conducting a community-based research project.
 Grants of up to $40,000 are available for a term of 12 months.
-The total funding available through this call is $200,000.

 In order to be eligible for funding, applications must:

 Applications focused on priority populations will be given preference.
 Youth who experience more predisposing or contributing risk factors such as marginalization, inequality, racism, harassment, discrimination or isolation are at higher risk of engaging in suicide behaviour and need more protective factors to balance the scales.
 Indigenous youth, immigrants, newcomers and refugees, youth involved in child intervention, and LGBTQ2S+ youth may experience more of these types of negative experiences that can have a long-lasting impact on mental health and well-being (Government of Canada, n.d.).